A Mid~Autumn Night's Dream

 Modern Chinese restaurant VLV at Clarke Quay is making its Mid-Autumn Festival debut this year with two “Liu Sha” offerings by executive chef Martin Foo.
 The first is the VLV Lotus Paste with Salted Egg Custard “Liu Sha” Mooncake which was inspired by their crowd-pleaser dim sum – the custard salted egg charcoal bun, while the second is a White Lotus Paste Black Sesame “Liu Sha” Mooncake.
 Both are moulded with the VLV logo, and cost S$62++ for a box of eight mini-sized mooncakes of four each.

-To order, visit www.vlv.life/singapore/page/promotion/vlv-mooncakes, call (65) 6661 0197 or email info@vlv.life.
+To order, visit vlv.life/singapore/page/promotion/vlv-mooncakes, call (65) 6661 0197 or email info@vlv. life.
 Pre-order promotions include 10 per cent off on a minimum purchase of 10 boxes, and 15 per cent off on a minimum purchase of 50 boxes, until Sept 15.
 Orders are accepted until Oct 4.

 TCC